jamesyang124/classswift-teacher-dashboard-demo/docs/SYSTEM_ARCHITECTURE.md

 ## Overview

 This document outlines the high-level system architecture for the ClassSwift Teacher Dashboard, a comprehensive classroom management system.
+Updated to reflect the completed multi-class enrollment system and real-time animation features.

 ## Technical Architecture